SNStatComp/awesome-official-statistics-software/README.md

 2. it is confirmed to be used in the production of official statistics by at least one institute, or
 3. it provides access to official statistics publications.

+We prefer packages that are reasonably easy to install and use and that are actively maintained.

 Awesome contributions are welcome, here are ways to do it:

 - The GitHub way: send us a [pull request](https://help.github.com/articles/creating-a-pull-request/) to add directly to this list.